Aloe africana, Aloe barbadensis, Aloe ferox, Aloe perryi, Aloe spicata, Aloe vera.

 Stimulates cell regeneration.

-Has astringent, emollient, anti-fungal, antibacterial, and antiviral properties.
+Has astringent, emollient, anti-fungal, antibacterial, and antiviral effects.
 Moisturizes and softens your skin.

 Note that aloe vera promotes healing best in the open air.
 When you apply it to minor cuts and burns, leave the treated area uncovered.
 Do not cover it with a bandage.
-Dried aloe latex taken from the leaf (98 to 99 percent pure) has laxative properties.
-It can be taken internally to help treat constipation, hemorrhoids, rectal itching, their products in 2002.
+Dried aloe latex taken from the leaf (98% to 99% pure) has laxative effects.
+It can be taken internally to help treat constipation, hemorrhoids, rectal itching, colitis, their products in 2002.
 This is because there have not been enough studies done on